namazifard/telegram_statistics/README.md

 # telegram_statistics
-Export Statistics from a Telegram Group Chat
+Export Statistics from a Telegram Group Chat.